Nature.com Spotlights Saisei Pharma's MAF Research on Nutrition and Longevity

 This approach is reflected in Saisei Pharma's ongoing research into telomere biology, Klotho-associated pathways, sarcopenia and immune function.

-Saisei Hawaii helps connect customers with Saisei Pharma's MAF series food supplements while supporting access to publicly available research and educational information related to healthy aging and longevity.
+Saisei Australia helps connect customers with Saisei Pharma's MAF series food products while supporting access to publicly available research and educational information related to healthy aging and longevity.
+The company provides a local presence, product access and customer support for the region.

 The full Nature.com Spotlight: Nutrition article is available on Nature.com.